greg-raven/hdc/_posts/2023-10-13-bicyclist-critically-injured-after-being-struck-by-vehicle-on-cedar-street-in-hesperia.md

 The California Highway Patrol Victorville Station is handling the investigation into the collision.
 A request for additional information was not made available at the time of this article.

-Source: Victor Valley News Group, vvng.com/bicyclist-critically-injured-after-being-struck-by-vehicle-on-cedar-street-in-hesperia/
+Source: Victor Valley News Group (VVNG.com), vvng.com/bicyclist-critically-injured-after-being-struck-by-vehicle-on-cedar-street-in-hesperia/